Youssefmohamed430/AttendanceSystem/README.md

     <ul>
         <li>Sign up and log in with their own accounts.</li>
         <li>View and update their personal details.</li>
+        <li>Notifications to inform students about their attendance status and course enrollment.</li>
     </ul>
  <h2>📌 Tech Stack Used</h2>
     <ul>